reach-sh/reach-lang/docs/dev/src/en/articles/how-to-sponsor-a-reach-contract-on-conflux/index.md

     * Line 3: Sponsor all addresses in the array (or, in this case, all addresses).
     * Line 4: Send a transaction signed by ConfluxPortal. `addPrivilegeByAdmin` returns the address of the initiator.

-Below is an example from [Tutorial 9](https://github.com/reach-sh/reach-lang/tree/master/examples/tut-9):
+Below is an example from the [web-based Rock Paper Scissors](https://github.com/reach-sh/reach-lang/tree/master/examples/rps-9-web):

 ``` js nonum
 async deploy() {